 This is an oldie, but a goodie.
 A well-constructed survey that applies a few gamification principles will have you up to your ears in useful data.

 The principles that you want to keep in mind are hope, surprise and reward.
 Respondents need to hope that their answer is the most popular – the winner.
 You can do this by having the results appear atomically after voting occurs.
 They want to be surprised by the results, and fascinated by their implications, which means that it should be very clear to them why they’re providing this information and what to expect as a result of doing so.
-Finally, they need to be rewarded either through recognition, or a more straight-up prize to make them feel as if their investment of time was worthwhile.
+Finally, they need reward and recognition, or a more straight-up prize to make them feel as if their investment of time was worthwhile.
 This changes the situation from a favor that they’re doing, into an opportunity that you’re giving them.